nf-core/funcscan/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

-To run any of the three screening workflows (AMP, ARG, and/or BGC) or taxonomic classification (currently done with [MMseqs2](https://github.com/soedinglab/MMseqs2)), switch them on by adding the respective flag(s) to the command:
+To run any of the three screening workflows (AMP, ARG, and/or BGC) or taxonomic classification, switch them on by adding the respective flag(s) to the command:

 - `--run_amp_screening`
 - `--run_arg_screening`